DAY COURSES 2014-15

-You will learn about using compost and mulches of many kinds to grow food without digging the soil.
+You learn about using compost and mulches of many kinds to grow food without digging the soil.
 You can see this has happened and is happening very quickly in my garden at Homeacres, near Castle Cary, Somerset, which in December 2012 was a half acre of weedy grass and pasture.
 By May 2013 I was selling vegetables from the new beds.
 Now most of the couch grass has given up, smothered and beds are producing well.
 All the clues to achieve this are there to see when you come on a course.

 Gardeners of all abilities come on these courses and enjoy them.
 Because I explain the basic principles, you can quicky see how to create a productive garden, even when a beginner.
 And how to be on top of weeds, including couch and bindweed.
 Experienced gardeners can learn many time-saving methods and see ways to increase the growth and health of their plants.

-Days include a look at growth in polytunnel and greenhouse, plant raising including on a hotbed in the greenhouse, and a hotbed of early sowings outside.
+Days include a look at growth in polytunnel and greenhouse, plant raising including on a hotbed in the greenhouse, and two hotbeds of early sowings outside.

-Days start at 10.30am (arrive a little before for tea and coffee) and finish around 4pm, and the day includes a culinary celebration (lunch), made from vegetables both stored and growing, with Steph creating range of dishes, also with delicious spelt and rye, sourdough bread made from freshly milled flour.
+Days start at 10.30am (arrive a little before for tea and coffee) and finish around 4pm, and the day includes a culinary celebration (lunch), made from vegetables both stored and growing, with Steph creating range of dishes, also with delicious spelt plus rye sourdough-bread made from freshly milled flour.

 Paypal is available by clicking on the dates at top right of this page.